lucid-kv/lucid/README.md

 ## Web Interface (UI)

-Lucid want to propose an web UI to manage data, issue tokens, organize nodes and configure instances.
+Lucid wants to propose a web UI to manage data, issue tokens, organize nodes and configure instances.

 ## About the Author